virgilhuxley/simple-sops/README.md

 ## Protection Against Unencrypted Commits

-Pre-commit checks are performed by `hook/pre-commit-check-for-unencrypted`
+Pre-commit checks are performed by `hook/pre-commit-check-for-unencrypted`.

-This will difference files which perform an intersection against the files to-be-commited, against the files in `.simple-sops-managed-files`
+This will difference files which perform an intersection against the files to-be-commited, against the files in `.simple-sops-managed-files`.

 If it identifies a file which is to be commited, and is present in `.simple-sops-managed-files`, it will perform a check to determine if it